 However, they are not the same thing, although they are related.

-Cyber-crime has gone a notch higher than it was a decade ago, and cybercriminals can now use more advanced technology to steal your company data.
+Cybercrime has gone a notch higher than it was a decade ago.
+Cybercriminals can now use more advanced technology to steal your company data.

 Difference between cyber resilience and cybersecurity

 Cyber resilience refers to your company’s ability to prepare, respond and recover from a cyber-attack or data breach if and when it occurs.
 At the same time, the company’s operations need to keep running smoothly after the fact.

 When your business is cyber resilient, you can defend yourself against cyber risks.
 Have proper cybersecurity risk management in place, and guarantee business continuity during and after the cyber incidents.

 Cyber resilience allows you to mitigate any damage to your data, systems, or networks once compromised.
 Cybersecurity, on the other hand, includes technologies, measures and processes that protect networks, data and systems from malicious actors.

 Cybersecurity reduces cyber-attack risks.
 It works towards protecting individuals, organizations & entities from unauthorized access to their networks, technologies and systems.